barwojcik/dense_direction/README.md

 - This convention is common for undirected linear structures; it avoids ambiguity between opposite directions along the same line.

 #### Why this is useful:
-- Enables downstream tasks that need local direction, such as anisotropic filtering, vectorization/tracing, topology analysis, path following, and measuring directional consistency or curvature along linear objects.
+- Enables downstream tasks that need local direction, such as topology analysis, path following, and measuring directional consistency or curvature along linear objects.
 - Complements semantic segmentation by adding geometric context (direction) without requiring explicit direction labels.